 In spite of the differences, overall the trend in the entire UAE has been clear – towards a system where all expatriates will be required to have valid health insurance from an approved provider, which will be checked upon entry.
 At the same time, employers will be responsible for (at least a basic) health insurance plan for their staff.
 This system has existed in Abu Dhabi for several years.

 In Dubai, the plans to launch a similar system were delayed after the financial crisis, as it was feared that the new requirements would negatively affect business activity and the economy.
 However, at present, it is being gradually rolled out and expected to be fully in force in 2016.

 Employer-provided health insurance

-Regardless of the legal requirements (or non-requirements), most Dubai companies have been offering private health insurance plans as part of their employee benefit packages for years, at least in the white collar sector.
+Regardless of the legal requirements (or non-requirements), most Dubai companies have been offering private health insurance plans as part of their employee benefits packages for years, at least in the white-collar sector.
 Nevertheless, these packages haven’t always provided high enough coverage.
 In general, the higher your position, the better health insurance package your employer will offer.